Gwen Stefani Reveals Her ‘Deal Breaker’ With Blake Shelton Ahead Of ‘The Voice’

 Gwen Stefani’s romance with Blake Shelton appears rock solid, but that doesn’t mean everything has been smooth sailing.
 During an interview with Jimmy Fallon on The Tonight Show, the No Doubt alum revealed how a deal breaker almost ended her romance with the country crooner.

-Hollywood Life reports that the incident occurred during Shelton’s first Disneyland adventure.
+Hollywood Life reported that the incident occurred during Shelton’s first Disneyland adventure.
 Stefani urged Shelton to go on the Space Mountain ride with her but he refused.
 “He won’t do roller coasters,” Stefani shared.
 “It was almost a deal breaker for me.”

 Stefani was raised near the theme park in Anaheim, California and admitted that it’s one of her favorite stops.
 Shelton, however, doesn’t feel the same way.
 With all the crowds and fans constantly asking for pictures, Disneyland isn’t Shelton’s cup of tea.
 While Stefani loves all the attention, she revealed that Shelton was completely uncomfortable with it all.

-In fact, ET Online reports that Shelton really doesn’t like getting a lot of attention in public.
+In fact, ET Online reported that Shelton really doesn’t like getting a lot of attention in public.
 Stefani went on to describe how they just went out to a sushi restaurant and everyone yelled “Blake” as soon as they walked in the door.
 Needless to say, the incident didn’t go over well with The Voice star.

 “It was like the whole world just watched it.
 He’s a country boy, he doesn’t like going out,” Stefani explained.
 “I think that he’s quite miserable when he’s not in the woods or in camo.
 He really likes to be camouflage.”